-DALLAS (AP) — A Dallas police officer who shot a mentally ill man in a disputed incident caught on tape has been fired and charged with felony aggravated assault, police said Thursday.
+DALLAS (AP) — Dallas police say an officer who shot a mentally ill man in a disputed incident caught on tape has been fired.

-Police Chief David Brown apologized for the actions of the officer, who had been on administrative leave following the Oct.
+Police Chief David Brown apologized Thursday for the actions of Officer Cardan Spencer.
+He had been on administrative leave following the Oct.
 14 shooting.

-Officer Cardan Spencer wrote in a police report that he shot Bobby Gerald Bennett last week after the 52-year-old man lunged at him and another officer with a knife.
-But video captured by a neighbor's surveillance camera shows Bennett didn't appear to move toward the officers before he was shot and crumpled to the ground.
+Spencer wrote in a police report that he shot Bobby Gerald Bennett after the 52-year-old man lunged at him and another officer with a knife.
+But video captured by a neighbor's surveillance camera shows Bennett didn't appear to move toward the officers before he was shot.